 Late January (junior year): Admissions application due*

-When considering applications to the M.S. in Finance program, we look for the following characteristics:
+When considering applications to the IMAcc program, we look for the following characteristics:

-The admissions committee places some emphasis on a student’s involvement in activities outside the classroom, such as participation in student organizations.
-These activities help students develop the personal and professional characteristics that will support academic and career success.
+The admissions committee places some emphasis on a student’s involvement in activities outside the classroom, as those activities help develop the personal and professional characteristics that will support academic and career success.

 Average undergraduate GPA

-The application process to the M.S. in Finance Program has two parts.
+The application process to the IMAcc program has two parts.

-Following your admission to the program as an M.S. in Finance candidate and at the start of your senior year, you will complete a separate, online application process with the UW–Madison Graduate School.
-This application process requires you to provide a GMAT score and complete certain essays.
+Following your admission to the program as an IMAcc candidate and at the start of your senior year, you will complete a separate, online application for the graduate-level MAcc degree program.
+This application process requires you to complete a summer ethics writing assignment and report your academic performance in accounting courses.

-As an undergraduate student in finance at the Wisconsin School of Business, you will have several opportunities to learn about the M.S. in Finance: Applied Security Analysis Program and get answers to your questions.
+As an undergraduate student in accounting at the Wisconsin School of Business, you will have several opportunities to learn about the application process for the IMAcc program and get answers to your questions.
 These include information sessions and one-on-one meetings with an advisor.

-The schedule for M.S. in Finance events will be announced via email, in your undergraduate finance classes, and at student organization meetings.
-You are encouraged to attend these events to learn more about the curriculum, the admissions process, and career opportunities in investment research and portfolio management.
+The schedule for IMAcc events will be announced in your accounting classes and at student organization meetings.
+You are encouraged to attend these events to learn more about the integrated IMAcc curriculum, the admissions process, and career opportunities for licensed certified public accountants.

 Yes!
-If this is your situation, you may need more than five years to graduate from both the BBA and M.S. in Finance Programs at the Wisconsin School of Business.
+If this is your situation, you may need more than five years to graduate from both the BBA and MAcc degree programs at the Wisconsin School of Business.
+We’ll work with you to make arrangements to complete the Integrated Master of Accountancy program in six years if that works better for you.
 If you are committed to this program and feel it is a good fit for you, we will gladly work with you to accommodate your circumstances.

 Not at all.
-This situation can occur when students made a commitment to pursuing finance early in their undergraduate studies.
-If you have already met some of the M.S. in Finance course requirements prior to your senior year as an undergraduate, an advisor will work with you to modify your course of study.
+This situation can occur when students made a commitment to pursuing accounting early in their undergraduate studies.
+If you have already met some of the course requirements, we’ll work with you to modify the program so that it is completed in four or four-and-a-half years.

-If you are not accepted into the M.S. in Finance program, you still have the opportunity to complete an undergraduate degree in finance at the Wisconsin School of Business and sit for the Chartered Financial Analyst (CFA) exams.
+If you are not accepted into the IMAcc program, you still have the opportunity to complete an undergraduate degree in accounting at the Wisconsin School of Business and obtain the necessary education requirements to sit for the CPA exam.
 If this is your situation, we encourage you to schedule an appointment with your academic advisor; he or she can help you restructure your course plan to achieve your objectives.
-You may also wish to return to school full-time after gaining some professional work experience, entering a graduate program such as the Wisconsin MBA with a specialization in applied security analysis.

 There are some errors in your form.